adamtow/notecuts/docs/English.md

 1. Add these files to iTunes.
 2. Sync them to your iOS device.
-3. Play the song to create a Siri Shortcut.
+3. Play the song to create a Siri Shortcut (optional).
 4. Create a shortcut that has the following actions:

 - **Find Songs**: Reference the silent audio file.